opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Using Effects Gadgets
 '''''''''''''''''''''
-Some effects parameters related to positions or dimensions have some gadgets available in the viewer in order to be set by using the camera box and the scene elements as a reference.
+Some effects parameters related to positions or dimensions have some gadgets available in the Viewer in order to be set by using the camera box and the scene elements as a reference.
 For example the Radial Gradient effect has two circular gadgets that can be edited to set the inner size and the outer size of the gradient.

 As soon as an effect node is selected in the schematic, the **Animate** tool becomes the current tool and the related effect gadgets, if available, are shown.
 The Animate tool settings will refer to the column the effect is applied to, but in case the effect creates a computer generated image (e.g. a radial gradient or a light spot) the settings will refer to the effect column itself (see  :ref:`Animating Objects <animating_objects>`  ).

-.. tip:: **To visualize effects gadgets in the viewer:**
+.. tip:: **To visualize effects gadgets in the Viewer:**

     Select the effect node in the FX Schematic.

 .. tip:: **To edit effects gadgets:**

-    Click and drag the effects gadgets visible in the viewer.
+    Click and drag the effects gadgets visible in the Viewer.
 As you roll over the gadget and the related handles, the cursor changes shape to indicate you are editing an effect gadget.

 .. note:: Some gadgets have a handle for reference; however any point along the gadget shape can be clicked and dragged.